Early Career Researcher Network: key information for ECRs

 How fast do we expect the network to grow?

 The first cluster was opened in the Midlands (now Midlands and Mid-Wales) at the end of September 2021 and researchers were invited within the region to register to join the network.
-The British Academy has now established three further Clusters within the UK in Scotland, the South West and South Wales and London.
-The network continues to grow and is now made up of nearly 4,000 ECRs.
+The British Academy has now established four further Clusters within the UK in Scotland, the South West and South Wales, North West and North Wales and London.
+The network continues to grow and is now made up of over 4000 ECRs.

 Why is the British Academy involved in this partnership?